antonioribeiro/a17ex/README.md

         mix helper will add /site to the
 - Could not overload mix() helper
     === https://github.com/laravel/ideas/issues/1569
+- Setting the featured field as the first one in table gives the error "Undefined index: field"
+- Article 1 doesn't stick with all languages in 'live'
+- Would be nice if select could be changed to a Select2
+- If a relation is in $translatedAttributes, the getter will return null
+- A missing "public $translatedAttributes = [];" gave the error Undefined property: App\Models\Author::$translatedAttributes
+- When changing the title, slugs weren't updated, calling afterSaveHandleSlugs() did not help, was it supposed to?
+- How to disable settings translation for one particular setting?
+It keeps trying to save it translated

 ## DATABASE
 articles
   - title